HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 The accelerometer data is measured in standard gravity units 'g'.
 The gyroscope data is measured in radians/second.

 The input features are normalized and bounded within the interval [-1,1].
-During normalization, the units have been divided by themselves, so units have been cancelled.
+During normalization the units have been divided by themselves so units have been cancelled.

 ### Structure of the input data

 The input data is split into two subsets: a training set and a test set.
 Each subsets consists of three files:

 * A features file (train/X_train.txt and test/X_test.txt) with one feature vector per row
-* A label with with one activity label per row (train/y_train.txt and test/y_test.txt)
+* A label with one activity label per row (train/y_train.txt and test/y_test.txt)
 * A file with a subject id per row (train/subject_train.txt and test/subject_test.txt)

 The names of the features are listed in the file features.txt.